SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-cloudfoundry-java/spring-cloud-autoconf-jndi.md

 ### Publishing, Subscribing and Receiving Messages

 The consumer created in the previous step will only receive messages matching topics that the Solace session subscribed to.
 It is thus necessary to create subscriptions in order to receive messages.
 You can add a topic subscription by sending a `POST` to the `/subscription` REST endpoint.
-The payload of the `POST` is a simple JSON structure containing the topic subscripion.
+The payload of the `POST` is a simple JSON structure containing the topic subscription.
 For example: `{"subscription": "test"}`.
 Here is the method signature:

 ```java
 @RequestMapping(value = "/subscription", method = RequestMethod.POST)